Grant Opportunities

 About Youth Worker Well-Being Project Grants

-Youth-serving organizations located in Indiana may be eligible to apply for funding to pilot and/or implement customized strategies that improve:
+Youth-serving organizations located in Indiana may be eligible to apply for funding to pilot and/or implement customized strategies that meet organizational and staff needs to improve and sustain well-being in the workplace.

 The vision of these grant opportunities is for organizations at various stages in their journey to identify potential gaps and needs in the outlined categories, determine growth opportunities, identify a partner or resources (if needed), and then apply for funding to reach those next steps toward improvement.
 Organizations should demonstrate a plan to grow in at least one category.